peteroupc/CBOR/docs/PeterO.Cbor.CBORNumber.md

  Compares two CBOR numbers.
 In this implementation, the two numbers' mathematical values are compared.
 Here, NaN (not-a-number) is considered greater than any number.

     <b>Parameters:</b>

  * <i>other</i>: A value to compare with.
 Can be null.

 <b>Return Value:</b>

-A negative number, if this value is less than the other object; or 0, if both values are equal; or a positive number, if this value is less than the other object or if the other object is null.This implementation returns a positive number if "other" is null, to conform to the .NET definition of CompareTo.
+A negative number, if this value is less than the other object; or 0, if both values are equal; or a positive number, if this value is less than the other object or if the other object is null.
+This implementation returns a positive number if  <i>other</i>
+ is null, to conform to the.NET definition of CompareTo.
 This is the case even in the Java version of this library, for consistency's sake, even though implementations of  `Comparable.compareTo()`  in Java ought to throw an exception if they receive a null argument rather than treating null as less or greater than any object.

+.

 <a id="Divide_PeterO_Cbor_CBORNumber"></a>
 ### Divide